On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Analysis of rational points on various modular curves

 \subsection{Elliptic curves that do not admit degree 3 isogeny}

-From the classification of isogeny torsion graphs of elliptic curves defined over $\Q$ \cite{chiloyan2021classification}, we know that if $E/\Q$ does not admit a degree $3$ isogeny then $E(\Q)_{\tors}$ is either trivial or is isomorphic to one of the groups in set In this section, we rule out these possibilities when we have constraints on three adic image.
+From the classification of isogeny-torsion graphs of elliptic curves defined over $\Q$ \cite{chiloyan2021classification}, we know that if $E/\Q$ does not admit a degree 3 isogeny, then $E(\Q)_{\tors}$ is either trivial or is isomorphic to one of the groups in set In this section, we rule out these possibilities when we have constraints on 3-adic image.

 \begin{lemma} Let $E/\Q$ be without CM.
-If $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of 3.3.0.1, then $E(\Q)_{\tors}$ cannot contain an order $4$ subgroup, cannot contain a point of order $5$ and cannot admit a degree $7$ isogeny, therefore cannot have a rational point of order $7.$ \end{lemma}
+If $\rho_{E,3^{\infty}}(\G_{\Q})$ is conjugate to a subgroup of 3.3.0.1, then $E(\Q)_{\tors}$ cannot contain an order 4 subgroup, cannot contain a point of order 5 and cannot admit a degree 7 isogeny, therefore cannot have a rational point of order 7. \end{lemma}

 \begin{proof} We consider fiber products of $X_{3.3.0.1}$ with $X(2)$ and $X_0(4)$ respectively.
-Both have genus $1$, and their Weierstrass model is given by $E \colon y^2=x^3+1$ which has rank $0.$ Using Nagell-Lutz theorem we compute $E(\Q)$ which is equal to $\{(0,1,0),(0,1,1),(0,-1,1),(-1,0,1),(2,-3,1),(2,3,1)\}$ out of which there are three rational cusps in both cases.
+Both have genus $1$, and their Weierstrass model is given by $E \colon y^2=x^3+1$ which has rank $0.$ Using Nagell-Lutz Theorem we compute $E(\Q)$ which is equal to $\{(0,1,0),(0,1,1),(0,-1,1),(-1,0,1),(2,-3,1),(2,3,1)\}$ out of which there are three rational cusps in both cases.
 In first case, there are three CM points $\{(-1,0,1),(2,-3,1),(2,3,1)\}$ that correspond to \href{https://lmfdb.org/EllipticCurve/Q/32/a/3}{32.a3}.
 In second case, there are three CM points $\{(-1,0,1),(2,-3,1),(2,3,1)\}$ out of which $(-1,0,1)$ corresponds to \href{https://lmfdb.org/EllipticCurve/Q/32/a/3}{32.a3} and $\{(2,-3,1),(2,3,1)\}$ correspond to \href{https://lmfdb.org/EllipticCurve/Q/32/a/1}{32.a1}.

-The fiber product of $X_{3.3.0.1}$ and $X_{\pm1}(5)$ has genus $2$, so it is hyperelliptic with Weierstrass model given by $C \colon y^2+(x^3+1)y=5x^3+31$ and its Jacobian has rank $0.$ Using the command Chabauty0 we know that there are only two rational points on $C$ and both are cusps.
+The fiber product of $X_{3.3.0.1}$ and $X_{\pm1}(5)$ has genus $2$, so it is hyperelliptic with Weierstrass model given by $C \colon y^2+(x^3+1)y=5x^3+31$ and its Jacobian has rank $0.$ Using the command \texttt{Chabauty0} we know that there are only two rational points on $C$ and both are cusps.

-The fiber product of $X_{3.3.0.1}$ and $X_{0}(7)$ has genus $2$, so it is hyperelliptic with Weierstrass model given by $C \colon y^2+(x^3+1)y=6x^3-7$ and its Jacobian has rank $0.$ Using the command Chabauty0 we know that there are only four rational points on $C$ out of which there are two rational cusps and two rational CM points $\{(1,-1,1),(-3,13,1)\}$ that correspond to \href{https://lmfdb.org/EllipticCurve/Q/49/a/2}{49.a2} and \href{https://lmfdb.org/EllipticCurve/Q/49/a/1}{49.a1} respectively.
+The fiber product of $X_{3.3.0.1}$ and $X_{0}(7)$ has genus $2$, so it is hyperelliptic with Weierstrass model given by $C \colon y^2+(x^3+1)y=6x^3-7$ and its Jacobian has rank $0.$ Using the command \texttt{Chabauty0} we know that there are only four rational points on $C$ out of which there are two rational cusps and two rational CM points $\{(1,-1,1),(-3,13,1)\}$ that correspond to \href{https://lmfdb.org/EllipticCurve/Q/49/a/2}{49.a2} and \href{https://lmfdb.org/EllipticCurve/Q/49/a/1}{49.a1} respectively.

 \end{proof}